 Fee, Gordon D. 1 & 2 Timothy, Titus (Understanding the Bible Commentary Series).
 Baker Books, 2011.

 Kelly, J. N. D. The Pastoral Epistles.
 Peabody, MA: Hendrickson Publishers, 2009.

 Knight, George W. The Pastoral Epistles a Commentary on the Greek Text.
 Grand Rapids: Eerdmans, 2013.

 Mounce, William D., and Bruce M. Metzger.
 Word Biblical Commentary: Pastoral Epistles.
 Word Books, 2000.

 Pastoral commentaries are most application-driven.
-They are not only helpful for understanding the meaning of the text, but, are suited, especially, for the exposition of the text: bridging time, geography, and specific Biblical circumstance, to locate the universal spiritual truths for all people in all ages.
+They are not only helpful for understanding the meaning of the text.
+Still, They are suited, especially, for the exposition of the text: bridging time, geography, and specific Biblical circumstance to locate the universal spiritual truths for all people of all ages.
 All Bible study teachers should have access to the “pastoral” commentaries.
 Here are a few that I suggest.

 Guthrie, Donald.
 The Pastoral Epistles: An Introduction and Commentary.
 Vol. 14.
 Wm.
 B. Eerdmans Publishing, 1990.

 Hendriksen, William, and Simon J. Kistemaker.
 Thessalonians, the Pastorals, and Hebrews.
 Grand Rapids: Baker, 2007.

 Henry, Matthew.
 The Complete Commentary on the Whole Bible.
 Peabody: Hendrickson Publishers, 2008.

 Stott, John.
 The Message of 1 Timothy and Titus.
 SPCK, 2014.